bcbi/archive.2020.XMLconvert.jl/README.md

 ```
 As we can see above, this produces a single (non-nested) `Dict` where the keys are a string concatenation of the keys in the `MultiDict` corresponding to the hierarchical paths of their respective elements.
 And of course, the elements are simply the elements from the nested `MultiDict` (e.g., `Array`s of strings or numeric values).

 Although this kind of flattening is very often useful, we note that removing the original hierarchical structure loses some information.
-For example, as we see above the returned `Dict` no longer conveys the information about authorship of the two books in our example.
+For example, as we see above, the returned `Dict` no longer conveys the information about authorship of the two books in our example.
 The authors and books are both listed, but we can't say who wrote which book.

 </br>